ltcmelo/psychec/README.md

 ```

-Now, PsycheC understands that there "exists" a (node) type whose value is an `int`,
+Now, PsycheC infers that there "exists" a (node) type whose value is an `int`,
-and a specialization of `prepend` for such arguments.
+together with an specialization of `prepend` for such arguments.
-Similarly, a different (node) type for `point_t` "exists" too, with a corresponding
-specialization of `prepend`.
+A different (node) type for `point_t` "exists" too, with its corresponding specialization of `prepend`.

-Check the examples directory for this snippet.
+Check the examples directory for [this snippet](https://github.com/ltcmelo/psychec/blob/master/examples/generic_list.c).

 ## Publications